-- Odd, even, and no (ignore) parity is supported. - Three common data flow controls (protocols): XON-XOFF (DC1-DC3), ETX-ACK, and Printer Ready, may be selected by setting switches on the configuration cartridge.
+- Mark, space, even, and no (ignore) parity are supported. - Three common data flow controls (protocols): XON-XOFF (DC1-DC3), ETX-ACK, and Printer Ready, may be selected by setting switches on the configuration cartridge.
 Any or all of the data flow controls can be used.
 These are described in chapter 3.